ClickHouse/clickhouse_vs_snowflake/top_sub_projects/README.md

 We have extended this list of 20 with `mysql`, `postgres`, `snowflake`, `elasticsearch` and `clickhouse`  for fun.

 - This test aggregates sub-projects for the last 90 days, sorting by number of downloads and filtering to a project term.
 - A narrower time filter is then applied to a random time frame (same random values for both databases).
-This time filter is limited to a day granularity so we can exploit materialized views in ClickHouse and Snowflake.
 - This simulates a user viewing top sub-projects for a term over a time period, and then drilling down to a specific set of days.

 ## Queries